DrugLib.com — Drug Information Portal

 Summary

-Chronic Achilles tendinopathy is a common disease especially in adults.
-The golden standard in treatment has up to now been excentric exercise, but with varying success.
-A new hypothesis is that this chronic pain is due to neo vascularisation, and in a pilot study, sclerosing injections with polidocanol has been successfully used.
-The aim of our study is to try the hypothesis and the efficacy of polidocanol as a treatment in a randomised controlled setting on a larger scale.
+Chronic achilles tendinopathy is a common disease especially in adults.
+The golden standard in treatment has up to now been excentric exercises but with varying success.
+A new hypothesis is that this chronic pain is due to neo vascularisation.
+In a pilot study sclerosing injections with polidocanol have had a successful efficacy.
+Our aim is to study the efficacy of polidocanol as a treatment in a randomised controlled setting on a larger scale.

 Clinical Details